ZaninDe/social-tree/README.md

 This application help you to know a little bit about the developer perfil

-## 🔖 Layout
+## :clound Deploy

-Você pode visualizar o layout do projeto através [desse link](https://www.figma.com/file/s4fytPFbDiSkv4GPSfKaLE/Jobs-Planning). É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+You can see the deploied version [here](https://social-presentation.herokuapp.com/).

-## :memo: Licença
+## :memo: Licence

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](.github/LICENSE.md) para mais detalhes.
+This project have MIT licence.
+See the file [LICENSE](.github/LICENSE.md) to more details.

 ---

-Feito com ♥ by ZaninDe
+built with ♥ by ZaninDe
-# Discover2